How hot does it need to be for UK schools to shut and how can schools protect children from heat?

 The Met Office has warned that extreme heat is likely for southern and central areas of the UK late this weekend and early next week with temperatures to rise to 35C in some areas.

-This has resulted in an Amber Extreme heat warning being issued for Sunday, Monday and Tuesday to highlight the impact of extreme temperatures to help protect lives, property and infrastructure.
+This has resulted in the first ever red weather warning being issued for Sunday, Monday and Tuesday to highlight the impact of extreme temperatures to help protect lives, property and infrastructure.

 Temperatures are also expected to stay high overnight during these days, especially in urban areas with a high likelihood of tropical nights for some early next week.